-Bonnie Tyler (born Gaynor Hopkins; 8 June 1951) is a Welsh singer, songwriter and businesswoman.
+Bonnie Tyler (born Gaynor Hopkins; 8 June 1951) is a Welsh singer, songwriter, businesswoman and active philanthropist.

-Beginning as a local singer in Swansea, Tyler came to prominence with the release of her 1976 album The World Starts Tonight and its singles "Lost in France" and "More Than a Lover".
+Beginning as a local singer in Swansea, Tyler came to prominence with the release of her 1977 album The World Starts Tonight and its singles "Lost in France" and "More Than a Lover".
 Her 1978 single "It's a Heartache" was a hit on both sides of the Atlantic, reaching number one in several European countries and breaking the American charts.
-After winning the 10th World Popular Song Festival with 1979 single "Sitting On the Edge of the Ocean", Tyler converted from country music to rock music.
-Her career peaked in the 1980s with her Jim Steinman collaboration, releasing international hits "Total Eclipse of the Heart", "Holding Out for a Hero", "If You Were a Woman and I Was a Man" and "Here She Comes" and "Loving You's a Dirty Job but Somebody's Gotta Do It".
+After winning the 10th World Popular Song Festival with 1979 single "Sitting on the Edge of the Ocean", Tyler converted from country music to rock music.
+Her career peaked in the 1980s with her Jim Steinman collaboration, releasing international hits "Total Eclipse of the Heart", "Holding Out for a Hero", "If You Were a Woman and I Was a Man", "Here She Comes" and "Loving You's a Dirty Job but Somebody's Gotta Do It".

-Tyler's shift from rock to soft pop in the 1990s led to further success in continental Europe with singles "Bitterblue" and "Fools Lullaby".
+Tyler's shift from rock to pop and soft rock in the 1990s led to further success in continental Europe with singles "Bitterblue" and "Fools Lullaby".
 With German producer Dieter Bohlen, Tyler had continued success with three albums before releasing in the UK and America again, and her 1995 single "Making Love Out of Nothing at All" narrowly missed the UK Top 40.